-On May 17, 2007, the Company completed the sale of 17,500,000 shares of its common stock and an additional 138,999 shares in an Over-Allotment offering (the "Transaction").
-Immediately prior to the sale of the common stock, the Company's certificate of incorporation was amended whereby all Class A common stock was converted into preferred stock and the Class B common stock was converted into common stock and each 2.23 outstanding shares of common stock.
+In May, 2007, the Company completed the sale of 20,949,216 shares of its common stock (the "Transaction").
+Immediately prior to the sale of the common stock, the Company's certificate of incorporation was amended whereby all Class A common stock was converted into preferred stock and the Class B common stock was converted into common stock and each 2.23 outstanding shares of common stock was combined into one outstanding share of common stock.
 In accordance with SFAS 128 - Earnings Per Share, all per share information and share and per-share information related to our equity compensation plans has been adjusted retroactively for all periods presented herein to reflect the reverse stock split.

 In connection with the Transaction, the Company entered into employment agreements and transaction bonus agreements with its executive officers and certain key employees.
 Under the agreements, the Company granted 26,426 shares of common stock, granted options to acquire 327,357 shares of common stock, and made cash payments totaling \$2.2 million.
 In addition, the Company granted options to acquire 26,904 shares of common stock to its independent directors.

-On May 31, 2007, the Company sold an additional 3,310,197 shares of common stock.
-From the sale of its common stock in these transactions, the Company received net proceeds of approximately \$260.5 million and used approximately \$242.0 million to purchase and retire all of the outstanding preferred stock and 16,053,816 shares of common stock from our former principal stockholders.
+From the sale of its common stock in the Transaction, the Company received net proceeds of approximately \$260.5 million and used approximately \$242.0 million to purchase and retire all of the outstanding preferred stock and 16,053,816 shares of common stock from its former principal stockholders.